-Paraburdoo Airport provides accessibility for workers to be transferred by bus to the nearby towns of Paraburdoo (9km away) and Tom Price (71km away), and to FIFO camps.
+Paraburdoo Airport provides accessibility for workers to be transferred by bus to the nearby towns of Paraburdoo (9km away) and Tom Price (71km away), and to FiFO camps.
 Bus transfers and car hire assist visitors and locals in accessing the airport to and from Tom Price.
+Rio Tinto is currently responsible for the operation and maintenance of the Paraburdoo Airport under General Lease 104721.
+The Strategy acknowledges that future growth and long term sustainability regarding tourism in the Shire could be restricted.